hashworks/base16-sway/README.md

 If sway is running, the hook will send the message `swaymsg reload` to update the theme.

+## Waybar and Sway

+If you're also using [base16-waybar][github-waybar-repo-link], make sure the waybar hook runs first.
+Otherwise, sway might reload the config before waybar is updated.

 ## Other

 [Original repo][github-sway-repo-link]